IBM/TAT-Banking/README.md

 ### 1. Clone the tat-banking repository locally

-Clone down this `tat-banking-demo` repository on your LinuxONE environment.
+Clone down this `TAT-Banking` repository on your LinuxONE environment.

  **Note:** Please make sure you login to your LinuxOne environment to complete these steps below.
 Also if don't want to pull the TAT-Banking Application code from github and build the docker images for LinuxONE then you can skip step1 through step4